GallagherSecurity/cc-rest-docs/training/README.md

 Each item type has a different set of commands you can send it.
 They vary in type and number: outputs have four and access zones have 21.
-Most of those access zone overrides are also available on the zone’s doors, for convenience.
+Most of those access zone overrides are also available on the zone's doors, for convenience.

-Overrides don’t need anything in the body of the POST, but those with ‘Until’ in the name of the command will use a timestamp if you send it:
+Overrides don't need anything in the body of the POST, but those with 'Until' in the name of the command will use a timestamp if you send it:

     POST /api/access_zones/533/free